 Currently, Iuliana’s work is focussed on sleep health and includes laboratory studies, epidemiological surveys, and clinical trials.
 She is a co-author of the digital sleep improvement programme and app Sleepful.

-Presentation: Improving health and sleep quality management in our HGV driver population
+Presentation: Improving health and sleep quality management in our commercial driver population

-Long distance heavy goods vehicle (HGV) drivers’ working environment provides limited opportunities for a healthy lifestyle with unhealthy lifestyle behaviours (e.g. lack of physical activity, high levels of sitting, poor dietary choices, sleep deprivation) prevalent in this occupational group.
-Consequently, HGV drivers exhibit higher than nationally representative rates of obesity, and obesity-related co-morbidities, and are underserved in terms of health promotion initiatives.
+Commercial vehicle drivers’ working environment provides limited opportunities for a healthy lifestyle with unhealthy lifestyle behaviours (e.g. lack of physical activity, high levels of sitting, poor dietary choices, sleep deprivation) prevalent in this occupational group.
+Consequently, these drivers exhibit higher than nationally representative rates of obesity, and obesity-related co-morbidities, and are underserved in terms of health promotion initiatives.

 The presentation will then go on to introduce ongoing research focussing on the development of an intervention to improve the sleep quality of commercial drivers.
 Commercial drivers report high levels of inadequate, disorganised, and disordered sleep, related to occupational and lifestyle factors, and directly linked to road safety.